lukaszwilisowski/domain-repository/README.md

 ## Installation

-1. If you are using Mongoose, or TypeORM, uninstall it.
+1. If you are using Mongoose, or TypeORM, first uninstall it.

 ```bash
 npm uninstall mongoose mongodb typeorm @types/mongoose @types/mongodb @types/typeorm